Schweinepriester/web-logos/README.md

       S
         S
     ```
-    kinda like that ↑ but closer together, more legible
+    kinda like that ↑ but closer together, more legible.
+    alluding to the idea of versions numbers somwhere, optionally top right space for a tiny L3, L4, L5, L6 (for the individual specs)
 - Alternative idea: the shields but with "H", "C" and "J"?
 - The building bricks idea from webassmebly is nice